 Welcome to the Office of Academic Advising and Student Success for the College of Liberal Arts!

-This office seeks to provide guidance and support as you make the transition from fledgling freshman to active and confident member of the college community.
+This office provides guidance and support as you make the transition from being a fledgling freshman to an active and confident member of the college community.
 Visit the Office of Academic Advising and Student Success to learn about degree program requirements, university policies and procedures, and campus resources.
-You can also find workshops covering topics like information literacy, research skills, writing styles, and strategies for college success.
+Here, you can also find workshops covering topics like information literacy, research skills, writing styles, and strategies for college success.

 Looking for Your Advisor?